 To commence Day 1 we are pleased to have an address by Ingvil Smines Tybring-Gjedde, State Secretary at the Ministry of Petroleum and Energy on the "Norwegian Petroleum Policies" followed by a Boardroom perspective from Dag Omre, the Managing Director of Centrica Norway, a key player in the industry.
 These keynote presentations will set the scene for a review of the latest business environment led by Dr Tatijana Mitrova, the Head of Oil & Gas at the Energy Research Institute of the Russian Academy of Sciences, who will give us an update on energy markets, and followed by Dr David Parkinson of leading industry analyst Wood Mackenzie, who will share his insights into emerging trends in fiscal terms.

 Following lunch we will switch gear and focus on the global tax environment.
 The theme will start with a presentation on global tax trends by Kenny Hawsey, the global head of oil & gas tax in PwC who is currently based in Houston, Texas.
 Also from Houston we welcome Sonal Damani, Managing Tax Counsel Operations at ConocoPhillips, who will give us an update on the prospects for US tax reform.
-Continuing the international theme we are then honoured to have a presentation on recent and potential future tax changes in Brazil led by Rodrigo Araujo Alves, the head of tax at Petrobras, together with his colleagues Ana Zettel, senior manager external affairs, and João Lóssio, manager transfer pricing.
+Continuing the international theme we are then honoured to have a presentation on recent and potential future tax changes in Brazil led by Márcio Branco de Oliveira, Senior Tax Manager - Direct Taxes at Petrobras, together with his colleague João Lóssio, Tax Manager - Transfer Pricing.
 Many delegates work for companies which have significant interests in Brazil and there will be an opportunity to compare and contrast the deep water tax regime there with that of Norway and other countries.
-The technical programme on the first day will conclude with a panel discussion on industry risks and opportunities, including climate change.
-Statoil chief economist, Eirik Wærness, will be the moderator of the panel discussion as well as chairing Day 1 of the conference.
+Statoil chief economist, Eirik Wærness will be chairing Day 1 of the conference.

-At the dinner this year we are very pleased to welcome His Excellency Teimuraz Otarovich Ramishvili, the Russian Ambassador to Norway, as our guest speaker.
+At the dinner this year we are very pleased to welcome Minister-Counsellor Andrey Kolesnikov from the Russian Embassy, as our guest speaker.

 Day 2 of the conference will be opened by Stig Sollund, the Norwegian tax treaty competent authority in the Ministry of Finance, who will also provide an update on latest tax policy thinking.
 Joining us from Washington DC will be Thomas Baunsgaard, deputy head of the Tax Policy Division at the IMF, and Melinda Brown from the OECD in Paris, who will share their insights on tax policy developments at the global level.
 The morning will conclude with the familiar review of topical fiscal issues in Norway.